-Ferrante joined as Assistant Professor the William E. Boeing Department of Aeronautics & Astronautics at the University of Washington in 2009.
-He was appointed to his current position as Associate Professor in 2015.
+Ferrante is an Associate Professor of the William E. Boeing Department of Aeronautics & Astronautics at the University of Washington that he joined as Assistant Professor in 2009.

 In 2004, he received the PhD in Mechanical and Aerospace Engineering from the University of California, Irvine, where he continued his research as Postdoctoral Scholar until 2007.
 From 2007 to 2009, he was Postdoctoral Scholar in Aeronautics at the California Institute of Technology (GALCIT).

-Ferrante is recipient of the NSF CAREER Award (2011) and Royalty Research Fund Award (2012).
+Ferrante is recipient of the NSF CAREER Award (2011) for studying droplet-laden turbulence.

 Ferrante's research and teaching interests are in the area of Computational Fluid Mechanics (CFM).
-His research is mainly focused on single-phase, multi-phase, and multi-species turbulent flows relevant to engineering applications, e.g., internal and external aerodynamics, propulsion, and to natural phenomena.
-His research group develops numerical methods and algorithms for high-performance computing (HPC) to perform state of the art Direct Numerical Simulations (DNS) and Large Eddy Simulations (LES) of turbulent flows.
+His research is mainly focused on studying single-phase, multi-phase, and multi-species turbulent flows relevant to engineering applications, e.g., internal and external aerodynamics, propulsion, and to natural phenomena with the goal of helping the environment by reducing anthropogenic CO2 emissions.
+His research group develops numerical methods and algorithms for high-performance computing (HPC) to perform state-of-the-art Direct Numerical Simulations (DNS) and Large Eddy Simulations (LES) of turbulent flows.

 - Ph.D., Mechanical and Aerospace Engineering, UC, Irvine